trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 line9 = newEndPointsLineCurve("top", [1.0, 2.0, 0.0],
                                      [-0.05, 2.0, 0.0])
 ```
-The given boundary names will also be the names given in the resulting
-mesh file.
-The only exception is the final boundary curve that is given
+The given boundary names will also be the element boundary names written to the mesh file.
+The only exception is the first boundary curve that is given
 the name `"symmetry"`.
-This outer boundary curve is a special keyword
+The name of this outer boundary curve is a special keyword
-in HOHQMesh that indicates the prescribed straight line over which
+in HOHQMesh that says it is the straight line across which
 a reflection will occur.

-!!! tip "Name of the symmetry boundary"
+!!! tip: "Name of the symmetry boundary"
     As noted above, `"symmetry"` is a keyword for the HOHQMesh generator that
     prescribes over which line a reflection of the mesh occurs.
 The Fortran implementation
     for this keyword in HOHQMesh is not case sensitive.
 So, within the